Retrieval-Augmented Generation for Natural Language Processing: A Survey: NLP Tasks

 \subsection{Question Answering}

-Question Answering (QA) is a fundamental task in NLP that involves building systems capable of automatically answering human questions in natural language.
+\edit{ \textbf{Task Characteristics.} } Question Answering (QA) is a fundamental task in NLP that involves building systems capable of automatically answering human questions in natural language.
 QA systems can be broadly classified into two categories: open-domain, where the system answers questions about virtually anything, and closed-domain, focusing on a specific area of knowledge.
-The primary challenge in QA is understanding the question's intent and retrieving accurate, relevant information from a vast collection of data to provide a concise answer.
 Due to the page limits, this paper only discusses the works of open-domain QA systems.

-RAG techniques combine information retrieval with model-based generation, which is highly suitable for QA systems.
-In particular, open-domain QA systems usually first require searching for knowledge from the Internet or large-scale databases, then generate the corresponding answers according to the retrieved knowledge.
+\edit{ \textbf{Technique Summary.} } RAG techniques combine information retrieval with model-based generation, which is highly suitable for QA systems.
+In particular, open-domain QA systems usually first require searching for knowledge from the Internet or large-scale databases, then generate the corresponding answers according to the retrieved information.
 Naturally, given similar questions and corresponding answers as demonstrations which are concatenated into inputs~\citep{22acl-reina, 23acl-udr, 23arxiv-raven}, generators in RAG can learn the pattern between questions and answers and infer what answers should be.
 For some specific QA tasks where a set of reference documents is given, retrievers in RAG would retrieve the relevant documents for concatenation, and then generators in RAG would read the context then generate the final answers via the self-attention mechanism~\citep{20icml-realm, 23acl-ur-qa, 23arxiv-ralm, 23arxiv-self-rag}, which is similar to solving a reading comprehension problem.
 Besides, Fabbri et al.~\citep{20acl-templated-retrieval} focus on designing effective templates for re-organizing the concatenated contexts.
 Baek et al.~\citep{23arxiv-kaping} leverage the knowledge graph to retrieve the related facts for the input questions, then feed their concatenation and inputs into the generators.
 Instead of directly concatenating texts, another branch of works focuses on joining the retrieval embeddings with input embeddings for the encoder-decoder models~\citep{21eacl-fid, 21neurips-emdr2, 23icml-lumen, 23jmlr-atlas}.